Username3533/WebAppllication/README.md

 Current bugs:
   -When logging out, users see a 405 error instead of logout page
-    fixed technical bug, was not using post request for logout - working on styling issues
+    fixed technical bug, was not using post request for logout - working on styling issues - fixed: class="btn btn-link"

 Features to add:
   -Delete entry/topics